quantaosun/Pymol_Script/README.md

 This straightforward and robust script equips you to generate protein-ligand interaction images effortlessly.
 You can use this for both docked structures and PDB bank structures.
 All you need to modify is to

-1. rename your protein-ligand structure to be ```output.pdb```
+1. rename your protein-ligand structure to be ```output.pdb``` , note all PDB naturally do not contain any H atoms, so you should either use third-party software to preapre the structure to add H, or use the ```h_add``` command of pymol to do so.

-2. Change the ligand name ```UNL``` to your ligand name; it has to be a three-letter string.
+3. Change the ligand name ```UNL``` to your ligand name; it has to be a three-letter string.

-3. The pseudo atoms section must be customised for any hydrophobic staking or Pi-cation/edge interactions.
+4. The pseudo atoms section must be customised for any hydrophobic staking or Pi-cation/edge interactions.

 Put your renamed ```output.pdb``` and copy this script.
 Save it as a file with a ```pml``` suffix format.
 Then, use PyMol open your pdb file, then click ```run script``` and select the pml file.